ScottKirvan/Unreal-Visual-Pinball/README.md

 # Unreal-Visual-Pinball

 ## Branches
-- Master  - main dev branch - should be good to pull and work with but may have issues
+- **main** - main dev branch - should be good to pull and work with but may have issues
-- dev - development branch - potentially unstable or buggy
+- **dev** - development branch - more likely to be unstable or buggy

 ## Current Status
 Refactoring and reorganizing.
 Creating proper modules and getting things scoped properly.